Week of Action 2018

 - Update your privacy setting on social media – we have handy guides on privacy and safety on Facebook.

-- The Internet of Things (IoT) refers to devices connected to each other and to a device or app that can control them (think smart homes).
+- The Internet of Things (IoT) refers to internet-connected devices that are able to connect with other devices and to be controlled remotely through a device or app.
 Check out this series of handouts describing the risks and potential benefits of the new wave of IoT devices.

 - See what DVAM events are happening in your community by visiting your territory/state coalition or checking out the national calendar of DVAM events!